-Now you might ask can vinyl stick to wood?
-The good news is that all the tips and tricks you need to get that vinyl to stick to wood successfully are explained in detail below.
+So, can vinyl actually stick to wood?
+The good news is, yes!
+With the right tips and tricks, you’ll be able to get vinyl to adhere beautifully to wood.

 How to Get Vinyl to Stick to Wood